pedrolpena/amverseasbinfileutilsc-/README.md

 sudo make install
 ```
 The development headers will be installed in "/usr/local/include/xbtbinfileutils" and the library
-will be installed in "/usr/local/lib/xbtbinfileutils/"
+will be installed in "/usr/local/lib/xbtbinfileutils/".

-To uninstall issue the following command
+To uninstall issue the following command.
 ```bash
 sudo make uninstall
 ```